PAC Australia ANNOUNCES NEW-LOOK 2020 NATIONAL PLATFORM

-Across the week of 7 – 11 September 2020 and in partnership with our venue host NIDA, APAX will wrap up all the good bits of our relationship-focussed market with the mind-blowing thought-leadership of our conference under one new banner.
+Across the week of 7 – 11 September 2020 and in partnership with our venue host NIDA, APAX will wrap up all the good bits of our relationship-focused market with the mind-blowing thought-leadership of our conference under one new banner.

 Liz Hughes CEO of the National Institute of Dramatic Art stated, we’re delighted to be partnering with PAC Australia to bring APAX to NIDA in 2020.
-As a key event for performing arts professionals we’re excited to play our part in supporting the industry and engaging in valuable discussion and networking.
+As a key event for performing arts professionals, we’re excited to play our part in supporting the industry and engaging invaluable discussion and networking.
 I look forward to welcoming delegates to NIDA and seeing some of the best creative projects and audience development strategies come to life.

 So what does APAX 2020 have in store….